CameronBodine/CameronBodine.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Cameron Bodine is a Ph.D.
-Candidate in Ecological Informatics at Northern Arizona University.
+Cameron Bodine is a Postdoctoral Research at the University of Delaware.
 His research interests include mapping aquatic habitats, acoustics, hydrology, and open-source software and tool development.
 {style="text-align: justify;"}